Is there Uber in Mérida?

 Of course, hail a regular taxi when in a busy area.
 Be sure to negotiate the fee up front.
 Metered rides do not exist with taxis here.
 Pay in pesos and exact change is preferred.
 I’ve yet to find a regular taxi driver that speaks English.
 Use your Google translate or Duo Lingo app if you need help with Spanish.

-taxi in Merida Mexico
+taxi in Merida Mexico Uber in Mérida

 Taxi drivers also drive for other ride platforms such as Uber, DiDi, and InDriver.

-Safety tips for ride platforms in Mérida
+Safety tips for ride platforms & Uber in Mérida

 Importantly once your ride arrives, follow these easy, step by step safety tips: